 When you’re searching for a job in the video game industry, LinkedIn is a powerful tool for building your network.
-But there are some “unwritten rules” of LinkedIn etiquette.
-You can end up embarrassing yourself if you aren’t thoughtful when you invite people to Connect.
+With over 450 million users, it’s by far the largest and most active professional social network on the planet.
+But there are some “unwritten rules” of LinkedIn etiquette, and you can end up embarrassing yourself if you aren’t thoughtful when you invite people to Connect.
 Stick to these 3 simple rules and you can’t go wrong.

 1. Don’t Invite Somebody You’ve Never Met

-Most professionals don’t accept connection requests from people they’ve never heard of.
-If you invite somebody that doesn’t know who you are, they probably won’t accept… and you’ll make a bad first impression.
+Most professionals don’t accept connection requests from people they don’t know.
+LinkedIn has a fair number of spammers, which is why many users are wary about accepting connection requests from people they’ve never heard of.
+If you invite somebody that doesn’t know who you are they probably won’t accept and, worse, you’ll make a bad first impression.

 The good news is that you don’t have to meet them face-to-face before they’ll accept.
-It’s perfectly okay to connect with somebody if you’ve met them over the phone, via email, or on a discussion forum (as long as you’ve actually had a conversation with them).
+It’s perfectly okay to connect with somebody if you’ve met them over the phone, via email, or on a discussion forum if you’ve actually had a conversation with them.
 Just be sure they know you well enough that they won’t think “who the hell are you” when they get your request.

 2. Customize Your Message

-When you send an invitation to connect, it defaults to a generic (and lame) message.
-If you take this chance to write a custom message, it shows your new connection that you aren’t just spamming people – you care about connecting on a more personal level.
-As a bonus, it also gives you a chance to remind them where you met or what you have in common.
+When you send an invitation to connect, it defaults to a generic (and lame) introduction message.
+If you take the opportunity to override the default message with a custom message, it shows your new connection that you aren’t just spamming people – you care about connecting on a more personal level.
+Remind them where you met them and what you have in common.

 Here are some examples to help you get started.

 - “Hi, John.
 We met at GDC last week, and I enjoyed talking with you about Bay Area microbrews.
 I’m just getting started in the game industry, and would love to stay in touch.
 Take care, Bailey Smith.”